containerbuildsystem/osbs-docs/docs/users.rst

 Upon downloading each file, the plugin will verify the file checksum by leveraging the checksum value in the archive info stored in Koji.
 If checksum fails, container build fails immediately.
-The checksum algorithm used is dictated Koji via the `checksum_type` vaue of archive info.
+The checksum algorithm used is dictated by Koji via the `checksum_type` value in the archive info.

 If build specified in nvr attribute does not exist, the container build will fail.